-Bestselling author and journalist Kitty Kelley combines her elegant storytelling with Stanley Tretick’s iconic photographs to transport readers to the 1963 March on Washington, bringing that historic day vividly to life for a new generation.
+Bestselling author and journalist Kitty Kelley combines her elegant storytelling with Stanley Tretick’s iconic photographs to transport readers to the 1963 March on Washington, bringing that historic day vividly to life for a new generation in this nonfiction picture book.

 This day—August 28, 1963—was a momentous day in the Civil Rights Movement.
 It was the culmination of years spent leading marches, sit-ins, and boycotts across the South to bring attention to the plight of African Americans.
 Years spent demanding equality for all.
 Years spent dreaming of the day that black people would have the same rights as white people, and would be treated with the same dignity and respect.
 It was time for Martin to share his dream.